The MOSAIC program has three K99/R00 FOAs:

 Rosters will be available 15 days before the study section meeting.

 The review criteria are the same (Candidate, Career Development Plan/Career Goals and Objectives, Research Plan, Mentors, Environment & Institutional Commitment).
-In some cases, the wording has been modified to ensure the candidate’s record is evaluated relative to their years of experience to date.
-Additionally, there are review criteria to assess the candidate’s, mentor’s and institution’s commitment to diversity in the biomedical sciences.
+In some cases, the wording has been modified to enhance clarity and ensure the candidate’s record is evaluated relative to their years of experience.
+Additionally, there are review criteria to assess the candidate’s, mentor’s, and institution’s commitment to diversity in the biomedical sciences, and intention to participate in the MOSAIC UE5 activities.

 Yes.
 Appeals are allowed for PARs.